kathir-ks/IndicTransTokenizer/README.md

 ## Citation
-If you use our codebase, models or tokenizer, please do cite the following paper:
+If you use our codebase, models, or tokenizer, please cite the following paper:
 ```bibtex
 @article{
     gala2023indictrans,